Joel Augustus Rogers

-Joel Augustus Rogers (September 6, 1880 – March 26, 1966) was a Jamaican-American author, journalist, and amateur historian who focused on the history of Africa; as well as the African diaspora.
+Joel Augustus Rogers (September 6, 1880 – March 26, 1966) was a Jamaican-American author, journalist, and professional historian who focused on the history of Africa; as well as the African diaspora.
 After settling in the United States in 1906, he lived in Chicago and then New York City.
 He became interested in the history of African Americans in the United States.
 His research spanned the academic fields of history, sociology and anthropology.
 He challenged prevailing ideas about scientific racism and the social construction of race, demonstrated the connections between civilizations, and traced achievements of ethnic Africans, including some with mixed European ancestry.
 He was one of the earliest popularizers of African and African-American history in the 20th century.
 His book World's Great Men of Color was recognized by John Henrik Clarke as being his greatest achievement.

 Biography

 Joel Augustus Rogers was born September 6, 1880, in Negril, Jamaica.
 One of eleven children, he was the son of mixed-race parents who were a minister and schoolteacher.
 His parents could afford to give Rogers and his ten siblings only a rudimentary education, but stressed the importance of learning.
 Rogers claimed to have had a "good basic education".

 Rogers emigrated from Jamaica to the United States in 1906, living in Chicago until 1921 and then settling in Harlem, New York.
 He became a naturalized citizen in 1916 and lived in New York most of his life.
 He was there during the Harlem Renaissance, a flowering of African-American artistic and intellectual life in numerous fields.
 He became a close personal friend of Hubert Harrison, an intellectual and activist based in Harlem.

 While living in Chicago in the 1920s, Rogers worked as a Pullman porter and as a reporter for the Chicago Enterprise (a paper later renamed The Chicago World).
 His job of Pullman porter allowed him to travel and observe a wide range of people.
 Through this travel, he was able to feed his appetite for knowledge, by using various libraries in the cities which he visited.
 He self-published the results of his research in several books.